bluz71/bluz71.github.io/_posts/2023-05-17-maximize-productivity-of-the-bash-shell.md

 -------------

-These days it is hard to imagine using an interactive shell without fuzzy finding integration.
-The [fzf](https://github.com/junegunn/fzf) is the most popular such fuzzy finding tool.
+These days it is hard to imagine using an interactive shell without fuzzy finding integration. [fzf](https://github.com/junegunn/fzf) is the most popular such fuzzy finding tool.

 I wrote [Fuzzy Finding in Bash with